lat9/one_page_checkout/pages/install_upgrade_v210_or_later.md

 #### Copy Files

-Copy the files listed below from the _OPC_ distribution's `/zc156b` sub-directory to your store's file-system, bringing these files up to their Zen Cart 1.5.6b version:
+For Zen Cart versions 1.5.6 and 1.5.6a, copy the files listed below from the _OPC_ distribution's `/zc156b` sub-directory to your store's file-system, bringing these files up to their Zen Cart 1.5.6b version:

 1. `/includes/classes/message_stack.php`
 1. `/includes/classes/observers/auto.downloads_via_aws.php`